marcbeep/marc.tt/writings/_posts/2023/2023-03-06-expectations.md

 ---
-layout: default
+layout: writings
+title: Letting go of Expectations
 permalink: expectations
 categories: writings
 description: Gracefully accept life.
 ---

-# Letting go of expectations

 Life does this funny thing where it never works out the way I've imagined.
 It's become the rule now that if I hold some sort of expectation, the opposite usually happens.